chirag350/NextBin/README.md

 Then run `npm install` to install the dependencies
 Then run `npm run build` to build
 Then run`npm start` to start
+or `pm2 start --name NextBin npm -- start` to run in background

 For SSL do the following:
 `systemctl start nginx`